Pyrdacor/Ambermoon/FileSpecs/EventData.md

 0x03 | ubyte[2] | **Unknown**
 0x05 | uword | Object index (depends on action's type, e.g. variable index)
 0x07 | ubyte[2] | **Unknown**

-For the change event bit action, only the lower 6 bits of the object index gives the event index.
-The highest 2 bits can have some value as well so you have to mask it to get the right event index.

 ### Action types